Affected: All SDKs

 Relay Proxy

 If you have an extreme number of server-side connections, you may need to set up a few relay proxy instances behind a load balancer.
 Since the Relay uses a LaunchDarkly SDK to receive updates from LaunchDarkly, the Relay Proxy follows the same rules.
-If the Relay starts whilst LaunchDarkly is unavailable, then the Relay won’t be able to provide anything to the SDK instances that connect to it; if LaunchDarkly becomes unavailable while the relay is running, it will still serve flags from its in-memory cache.
-Using the relay offers the following benefits:
+If the Relay Proxy starts whilst LaunchDarkly is unavailable, then the Relay won’t be able to provide anything to the SDK instances that connect to it; if LaunchDarkly becomes unavailable while the Relay Proxy is running, it will still serve flags from its in-memory cache.
+Using the Relay Proxy offers the following benefits:

 -